Written by Jyotsna Iyer, a second-year undergraduate student.

 - Pollution: Pollution leads to the contamination and destruction of air, land, and most importantly water.
 Around 700 marine species are currently facing the threat of extinction due to plastic pollution alone.

 - Lack of genetic diversity: If the population of a species is low, that is reflected in a lack of genetic diversity.
-This leads to the interbreeding of harmful traits, which could lead to a decrease in the species survival ability.
+This leads to the interbreeding of harmful traits, which could lead to a decrease in the species’ survival ability.
 For instance, susceptibility to a particular disease is a harmful trait that could be amplified due to interbreeding in a lack of genetic diversity.
-This could make the species vulnerable to extinction through being affected by a disease.
+This could make the species vulnerable to extinction by being affected by a disease.